-Stinging nettle are mineral rich, anti-inflammatory and exceptional at supporting the body’s own healing super powers.
+Stinging nettles are mineral rich, anti-inflammatory and exceptional at supporting the body’s own healing super powers.
 They can be found all over North America where the moisture levels are right.
 Nettles prefer dappled sun and are found on the edges of the woods, near moist, damp conditions, with ample fertility.
-Use these stinging nettle recipes for fast relief of seasonal allergies and inflammation.
+Tap into these stinging nettle benefits for fast relief of seasonal allergies and inflammation.

 I’ve been outside a lot this week getting the garden ready to plant for spring.
 Our last frost date isn’t usually till June 10th or so, but a lot of our vegetables and herbs can already be planted.
 In preparation for this we are adding new garden beds in an area that was once the sheep winter paddock.
 Can you say “weeds” er I mean medicinal herbs?
 That’s right.
 There’s lots of nettles, dandelions, mullein, and even mallow and burdock.